-- acid reflux disease (stomach acid wears down tooth enamel)
+- acid reflux disease, which can result in stomach acid wearing down tooth enamel

 Cavities develop more often in the back teeth, according to the Mayo Clinic.
 These teeth have grooves and openings that can trap food particles.
 Also, these teeth are sometimes harder to reach when brushing and flossing.

 There are several ways to treat a cavity.
-Treatment options depend on the severity of the decay.
+Treatment options depend on severity: